mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-10-thursday-session-3.md

 ## Getting Started with Conda/Mamba

 > **Things covered here:**
+> - What are packages, dependencies, and environments?
-> - What is Conda/Mamba?
+> - What is Conda/Mamba and why use them?
-> - Why should I use a package and environment management system as part of my research workflow?
-> - Why use Conda (Mamba)?
+> - Understanding Conda channels
-> How to install Mamba?
+> - How to install and configure Mamba (locally and on the HPC)
+> - Creating and managing environments
+> - Working with different tool versions
+> - Sharing environments with YAML files

 ### Packages and Environments